Article written by

 Connect with a licensed physician online in minutes.

 Before you can begin flexing your green thumb, you need to make sure it’s legal in your state to grow marijuana for personal use at home.
 While the possession of marijuana is illegal at the federal level in the United States, some states allow you to grow your own weed.
 The caveat is that each has different limits for how many plants you can grow.

 It’s very important to stay informed of the ever-changing laws in your jurisdiction, so head to our article, “How Many Cannabis Plants Can You Legally Grow,” to see what your state’s limits are.

 How Much It Costs

-The start-up costs for cannabis cultivation include materials like nutrition for the plant, grow lights (if indoors), basic gardening tools, and more.
-For some people, the start-up costs may range in the thousands, but if you’re on a budget, it’s possible to start growing marijuana at home for as little as $200.
+The start-up costs for cannabis cultivation include materials like marijuana seeds (which you can buy from a local dispensary or online from a seed bank), nutrition for the plant, grow lights (if indoors), basic gardening tools, and more.
+For some people, the start-up costs may range in the thousands, but if you’re on a budget, it’s possible to start growing weed at home for as little as $200.

-Many new growers choose to cultivate marijuana indoors, for practical reasons including discretion.
-However, there are benefits and drawbacks to indoor and outdoor set-ups.
+Many new growers choose to cultivate marijuana indoors for practical reasons, including discretion.
+However, there are benefits and drawbacks to indoor and outdoor growing environments.

 Best Strains for Outdoor Growing

 Some of the best strains for outdoor cannabis cultivation include:

 - Nikki and Swami’s Lemon OG Feminized